openframeworks/ofSite/_documentation/math/ofVec2f.markdown

 v1.set( 10, 50 ); // now v1.x is 10, v1.y is 50
 ~~~~

 Using `ofVec2f` greatly simplifies arithmetic operations in two dimensions.
-For example if you have two vectors `v1` and `v2`, both of which represent a 2D change in position, you can find the total change of position of both of them just by doing a an addition `v1 + v1`:
+For example if you have two vectors `v1` and `v2`, both of which represent a 2D change in position, you can find the total change of position of both of them just by doing an addition `v1 + v2`:

 ~~~~{.cpp}
 ofVec2f v1(5, 2); // v1 represents walking 5 steps forward then 2 steps sideways